 We don’t think much about the amount of light outside as it changes from season to season, when we’re indoors and warm with electric lights, but this is a major factor for your plants.
 Especially with this time of year being the shortest amount of daylight we’ll see, you need to make sure your plants are getting the amount they need.
 Though probably dormant for the season, your flowering plants tend to like more light than evergreens, cacti and other foliage hardy plants.
 Whether you unsash your curtains, open the blinds or add additional artificial light, your plants will need a little UV boost through the winter.
+Even getting your hands on the best led grow lights will offer your plants with the right amount of sunlight that can help them to flourish in their surroundings.
 Make sure to turn them occasionally to allow all sides and leaves to get plenty of light.
 This will also help them from growing at a crooked angle, as most tend to grow towards a light source.

 If you’re feeling dried out from running your heat on high, chances are that your plants may be, too.
 Make sure to water them appropriately.
 Excluding cacti and other succulents, an easy way to tell if your plant needs water is to stick your finger partially into the dirt to test it.
 If it’s bone dry, don’t drown it.
 Water moderately and monitor its progress.
 If you find that your plants are needing water at alarming rates, check to see where you have them placed.
 On top of a radiator or next to your fireplace may be too hot for their liking.